France A. Córdova: Honors and awards

-In 1996, received NASA's highest honor, the NASA Distinguished Service Medal.
+In 1996, she received NASA's highest honor, the NASA Distinguished Service Medal.
 She was recognized as a 2000 Kilby Laureate, for "contributions to society through science, technology, innovation, invention, and education."
 She was named one of the 80 Elite Hispanic Women by Hispanic Business Magazine in 2002.
 In 2008, Córdova was nominated to the Stanford University Multicultural Alumni Hall of Fame by El Centro Chicano, Stanford's Chicano and Latino organization.
 She was appointed by President George W. Bush to the National Science Board in 2008.
 In 2012, she received the Women in Space Science Award from the Adler Planetarium.

 Purdue University's France A. Córdova Recreational Sports Center was named for her in 2012.
 A 98-million-dollar renovation of the 55-year-old facility was approved during her presidency.
 The building was one of 10 recreation facilities to receive a Facility of Merit Award for 2014 from Athletic Business.